dungba88/nytherria-board-game/characters/the-winged-knight.md

 ### 🕊 Gameplay Effect

-> *Cancel The Hex when it attempts to steal a magical stone.*
+> *Quickplay.
+Cancel The Hex when it attempts to steal a magical stone.*

 ---